 I probably don’t have to mention it but both didn’t help me at all to achieve my goal.
-Kanji pict-o-graphix still remained on my so called book table at home but it was much later when I really gave it a look.
+Kanji pict-o-graphix still remained on my so-called book table at home but it was much later when I really gave it a look.
 Around two weeks ago to be precise.
 Just discovered it again, lying under a huge pile of magazines and books.
 And while browsing through the pages I noticed how much thought and creative energy was put into this.
 Especially because I really know how hard it is to create a fitting mnemonic for a Kanji and to construct a story around it.
 Trust me, I’ve done Heisig and am currently working my way through WaniKani.
-Or to rephrase this: I failed a lot and tried quite some different stuff to improve on my Japanese (or to learn some Japanese at all).
+Or to rephrase this: I failed a lot and tried quite some different stuff to improve on my Japanese (or to learn some Japanese at all)

-Note: This will kick of a new series of articles or rather a new form.
+Note: This will kick off a new series of articles or rather a new form.
 I’m trying to put up some personal reviews of Japanese learning related books on the site.
 If you have any recommendations and/or wishes, just let me know in the comments.
 Thanks for reading guys & gals!

 If you’re learning the Kanji this book can be a great way to bring back some memories or just for comparing your own stories with the ones of the author Michael Rowley’s.
-Of course I’m taking all these pictures primarily for you but I always enjoy it as well skipping through the archives and just browsing through some book pages.
+Of course, I’m taking all these pictures primarily for you but I always enjoy it as well skipping through the archives and just browsing through some book pages.
 Hope you enjoy it as much as I do.

-Reading some reviews on amazon many seem to to disappointed that you can’t learn the Kanji with this book.
+Reading some reviews on amazon many seem to disappoint that you can’t learn the Kanji with this book.
 It’s a little sad because you can’t even say to these people that the book wasn’t made for this purpose.
 Looking at the back-cover there are all sorts of false promises.
 It’s probably been the publisher that insisted for these to be printed.